-Construction of the new facility is expected to begin in summer 2013, and it is expected 189 direct jobs will be created during construction.
+Construction of the new facility is expected to began in the summer of 2013, and it is expected 189 direct jobs will be created during construction.

 The new hospital will be built to Leadership in Energy and Environmental Design (LEED) Gold certification and maximize the use of wood where feasible in keeping with the Province’s Wood First Act.